ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-v1.rst

    can get the D2XX FTDI driver
    `here. <http://www.ftdichip.com/Drivers/D2XX.htm>`__
--  The 'aircraft' module has a FTDI six pin header, allowing it to be directly connected to your Flight Controller's telemetry port as shown in the following sections.
+-  The 'aircraft' module has a FTDI six pin header, allowing it to be directly connected to your Autopilot's telemetry port as shown in the following sections.

 Connecting to Pixhawk